EnuchSantos/django-api/readme.md

-# A API tutorial for studies
+# An API tutorial for studies

 this project is a tutorial from https://www.django-rest-framework.org/